sealcode/sealious/docs/reference.md

 }
 ```

-The main functionality is achieved by calling:
+The main functionality of the channel is contained within the line:

 ```js
 Sealious.ResourceManager.list_by_type(context, resource_type_name)
 ```

-It's an asynchronous method, that returns a Promise, that resolves to an array of objects representing all of the resources of a given type that are accessible in presence of a given `context`.
+`ResourceManager.list_by_type` is an asynchronous method that returns a Promise that resolves to an array of objects representing all of the resources of a given type that are accessible in presence of a given `context`.
 We're using a simple, empty context, that can be thought of as representing an unauthorized user.
 You can read more about contexts [here](#context)

 ### Datastore

 Datastores are chips responsible for all the data storage for your application.
-Currently Sealious supports only one active datastore at a time, but it's subject to change in the near future.
+Currently Sealious supports only one active datastore at a time, but it's subject to change in future versions.

-#### Constructor
+#### Datastore: Constructor

 ```js
 var my_datastore = new Sealious.ChipTypes.Datastore("my_datastore");